-There are several reasons why an enterprise might fail to properly cost optimize their cloud environments.
+There are several reasons why an enterprise might fail to properly cost optimize its cloud environments.
 Among the most common are:

-“Our developers aren’t trained to set up and maintain a cloud environment, so while they can get things up and running as needed, it isn’t always in the best way possible.
+“Our developers aren’t trained to set up and maintain a cloud environment.
+While they can get things up and running as needed, it isn’t always in the best way possible.
 Since they’re developers, they don’t have a lot of time to go back and do upgrades or monitor the environment either.
 It really is a different skill set.”